BER Ratings Ireland · SEAI / CSO EBA02 · 2024

 BER ratings in Ireland — energy efficiency by county

 Ireland's retrofit programme has run since 2011 and reached over 90,000 homes in 2024 alone.
-The counties that need it most — rural Connacht and Ulster, where up to 18% of assessed homes are rated E, F, or G — receive upgrades at roughly the same rate as Dublin commuter counties, where the housing stock is largely new-build.
+Rural Connacht and Ulster need it most — up to 18% of assessed homes there carry an E, F, or G rating.
+Yet these counties get upgrades at roughly the same rate as Dublin commuter counties, where housing stock is largely new-build.
 The correlation between a county's energy need and its retrofit investment is 0.07: statistically zero.
 The data is below.

 National headline — BER 2024